SuperOfficeDocs/superoffice-docs/docs/database/tables/addressformat.md

 # AddressFormat Table (57)

 Address formats for GUI and labels.
-See more information; Addressformat on http;//techdoc.superoffice.com

 ## Fields